PLPAcademy/day-3-assignment-julisunkan/README.md

 C) To separate project dependencies and avoid conflicts
 D) To enhance Python performance on your system

-ANSWER= C) To separate project dependencies and avoid conflicts
+ANSWER = C) To separate project dependencies and avoid conflicts

 #MySQL Installation